 The heart of the matter.
 What if we spent as much time on beautifying our insides as we do on our outward appearances?

 Perhaps Cain looked at his offering as good.
 Maybe he was shocked to find that Abba favored his brothers over his.
 He now goes out in the field and converses with his brother, but we don’t know what was said.
-The month of Elul lets us meditate on the King being in the field.
-He was right there in the field when the murder took place.
+The Holy One was right there in the field when the murder took place.
 He is close by when we do well and when we mess up.

 I read an interesting article by Jeff Benner about these two men and the hidden meaning behind their names that might make you rethink what you know about the story.
 Two sides—three.